 Technical details in connection with visits to this website are logged by our internet service provider for our statistical purposes.
 No information is collected that could be used by us to identify website visitors.
 The technical details logged are confined to the following items:

 - the IP address of the visitor’s web server

 - the top-level domain name used (for example .ie, .com, .org, .net)

 - clickstream data which shows the traffic of visitors around this web site (for example pages accessed and documents downloaded)

 - the type of web browser used by the website visitor.

 - the version of the operating system used by the visitor

-The Department of Jobs, Enterprise and Innovation will make no attempt to identify individual visitors, or to associate the technical details listed above with any individual.
+The Department will make no attempt to identify individual visitors, or to associate the technical details listed above with any individual.
 It is the policy of the Department never to disclose such technical information in respect of individual website visitors to any third party (apart from our internet service provider, which records such data on our behalf and which is bound by confidentiality provisions in this regard), unless obliged to disclose such information by a rule of law.
 The technical information will be used only by this Department, and only for statistical and other administrative purposes.
 You should note that technical details, which we cannot associate with any identifiable individual, do not constitute "personal data" for the purposes of the Data Protection Acts, 1988 & 2003.

 Cookies are small text files which are downloaded to your computer or mobile device when you visit a website or application.
 Your web browser (such as Internet Explorer, Mozilla Firefox or Google Chrome) then sends these cookies back to the website or application on each subsequent visit so that they can recognise you and remember things like user preferences.